Mobius1/AnimateUI/README.md

 The `Text` param is the text you want to show to the player.

 ### `EntryEffect` (Required)
-The `EntryEffect` param is effect used to show the text to the player.
+The `EntryEffect` param is the effect used to show the text to the player.

 ### `Duration` (Required)
-The `Duration` param determines how long the entry effect will be player played.
+The `Duration` param determines how long the entry effect will be played.

 ### `Timeout` (Required)
 The `Timeout` param determines how long the text is displayed before being removed.

 ### `ExitEffect` (Optional)
 The `ExitEffect` param can either be a string denoting the effect name to be used or a table.
-If the effect name is used then the duration of the exit effect will be the same as the entry duration (`Interval`).
+If the effect name is used then the duration of the exit effect will be the same as the entry duration (`Duration`).
 You can define the duration of the exit animation by using a table:
 ```lua
 exports.AnimateUI:showMessage("My Message", "FadeIn", 1000, 3000, "FadeOut")